-Refer to the procedure that is appropriate for the center-link installed on the windrower:
+Refer to the following instructions based on the type of center-link installed on your windrower:

-- Attaching an R Series Header: Hydraulic Center-Link and Optional Self-Alignment, page 249 - Attaching an R Series Header: Hydraulic Center-Link without Optional Self-Alignment, page 254
+- Attaching an R-Series Header: Hydraulic Center-Link with Optional Self-Alignment, page 237 - Attaching an R-Series Header: Hydraulic Center-Link without Self-Alignment, page 243

-Attaching an R Series Header: Hydraulic Center-Link and Optional Self-Alignment
+Attaching an R-Series Header: Hydraulic Center-Link with Optional Self-Alignment

-To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key from ignition before leaving operator's seat for any reason.
+To avoid bodily injury or death from unexpected startup of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

-1. Remove hairpin (B) from clevis pin (A) and remove clevis pin from the header supports (C) on both sides of the header.
+Remove hairpin (B) from clevis pin (A) and remove clevis pin from the header boots (C) on both sides of the header.